-The symptoms of throat cancer can include:
+Symptoms of throat cancer may include:

-Risk factors of throat cancer
+Risk factors for throat cancer

-- chronic goitre (enlargement of the thyroid gland)
+- chronic (enlargement of the thyroid gland)

 - radiation exposure

-Diagnosis of throat cancer
+Diagnosing throat cancer

-- medical history
+- Your medical history.

-- thyroid scan – a special x-ray of the thyroid following an injection of radioactive material.
+- Thyroid scan (a special x-ray of the thyroid following an injection of radioactive material).

 Treatment for throat cancer

-- Chemotherapy – the use of cancer-killing drugs, often in combination with radiotherapy.
+- – the use of cancer-killing drugs, often in combination with radiotherapy.
 Chemotherapy can be helpful in controlling cancers that have spread (metastases) because the whole body is treated.